 Why it works

-Exercise reorganizes the brain to be more resilient to stress, as described in Dr. John Ratey’s research on exercise and brain function8.
+Exercise reorganizes the brain to be more resilient to stress, with clear benefits for mood and cognition described in exercise research8.

 How to implement

-- Suggest walking meetings for one-on-one or small group sessions.
+- Suggest walking meetings for one-on-one or small group discussions.

 - Use micro-breaks: stand, stretch, or walk for a few minutes every hour.